saraspotey2-debug/Experiment-6/README.md

 6. To check if month has 30 days and sets maximum days as 30 using elif statement.
 7. To check if the year is a leap year using elif statement or using else statement if it has 28 days only.
 8. To print Date is invalid using if statement if month other than 1-12.
-9. To print Date is invalid uisng elif statement if date less than 1 and greater then max1.
+9. To print Date is invalid using elif statement if date less than 1 and greater then max1.
 10. To print the incremented date using elif and else statement.
 11. End.
 # Algorithm- 6.8